invertome/invertome.github.io/_teaching/2014-spring-teaching-1.md

 ---
 title: "CrusTome"
 collection: teaching
-type: "BLAST Database"
+type: "Perez-Moreno et al." #Authors
 permalink: /tomes/crustome
-venue: "University 1, Department"
+venue: "G3" #publication info
-date: 2014-01-01
+date: 2022-11-11
 location: "City, Country"
 ---

-This is a description of a teaching experience.
+This is a description of a the tome.
 You can use markdown like any other post.

 Heading 1
 ======